Anannya-S/shakespeare-llm/README.md

 ### Fine-tuning
 - Used **Unsloth** to fine-tune a base model on a Shakespeare-style dataset.
 - Dataset consisted of **prompt–response pairs** in Elizabethan English.
+- The fine-tuning Jupyter notebook may not render directly on GitHub due to widget metadata issues.
+You can simply download the notebook and open it locally in Jupyter/Colab to view and run it.

 ### Deployment
 - Converted the fine-tuned model into **Ollama’s Modelfile format**.